-- 10.41 The eastern edge of the site is defined by Chickenley Beck and contains land that falls within flood zones 2 and 3 on the Environment Agency's Flood Risk Map, updated earlier this year.
+- 10.43 The eastern edge of the site is defined by Chickenley Beck and contains land that falls within flood zones 2 and 3 on the Environment Agency's Flood Risk Map, updated earlier this year.
 The eastern edge of the site is at the highest risk of flooding (Flood Zone 3) and there is an area of land surrounding this that is at a lower risk of flooding (Flood Zone 2).
-The remainder and majority of the site is in Flood Zone 1. - 10.42 As parts of the site fall within Flood zones 2 and 3 a site specific Flood Risk Assessment (FRA) was required to support the proposal.
+The remainder and majority of the site is in Flood Zone 1. - 10.44 As parts of the site fall within Flood zones 2 and 3 a site specific Flood Risk Assessment (FRA) was required to support the proposal.
 However, a sequential analysis and exceptions test are not considered necessary as the proposed dwellings are located in Flood Zone 1 and the site is allocated for housing in the Local Plan.
-Thus, the site has already been considered to be sequentially preferable for residential development. - 10.43 The site plan within the FRA shows that the proposed dwelling houses are located within flood zone 1 and that flood zones 2 and 3 are within a Public Open Space.
-The LLFA have highlighted that the Environment Agency are the responsible authority for considering main river flood risk.
-However, they have raised concerns that the FRA has not provided evidence that they have considered Climate Change within their assessment of flood risk from this watercourse.
-However, the FRA has been considered by the Environment Agency who have raised no objections regarding main river flood risk, subject to a condition securing the necessary mitigation measures.
+Thus, the site has already been considered to be sequentially preferable for residential development. - 10.45 The site plan within the FRA shows that the proposed dwelling houses are located within flood zone 1 and that flood zones 2 and 3 are within a Public Open Space.
+The Lead Local Flood Authority (LLFA) have highlighted that the Environment Agency are the responsible authority for considering main river flood risk.
+Initially, the LLFA raised concerns with the previous proposal's FRA had not provided evidence that had considered Climate Change within the assessment of flood risk from this watercourse.
+However, the latest FRA has since been updated with this in mind and this matter has been considered by the Environment Agency who have raised no objections regarding main river flood risk.
 The Council's Emergency Planning Team have requested the necessary flood resilience measures and access issues for any properties built next to Chickenley Beck be considered.
-These can be secured by either planning condition or suggested as a footnote, if considered necessary. - 10.44 It is proposed to discharge surface water to an attenuation system which would then connect into Chickenley Beck at a greenfield run-off rate of 3.17 litres/second.
-The scheme has been amended to ensure that such systems could be eventually adopted, which is considered acceptable by the Lead Local Flood Risk Authority.
+If approval is granted, these measures can be recommended as part of a footnote to any decision notice. - 10.46 It is proposed to discharge surface water to an attenuation system which would then connect into Chickenley Beck at a greenfield run-off rate of 3.17 litres/second.
+The scheme has been amended to ensure that such systems could be eventually adopted, which is considered acceptable by the LLFA.
 Infiltration has been considered but may not be appropriate for this site due to it being potentially contaminated and/or made land.
 Conditions relating to securing the discharge rate and the detailed drainage design would be required with any permission.
-In addition, the future maintenance and management of the proposed drainage system are required to be secured under a s106 Agreement.

-- 10.45 Plans show an existing 675mm diameter Combined Sewer running on the eastern bank of Chickenley Beck.
+In addition, the future maintenance and management of the proposed drainage system are required to be secured under a Section 106 Agreement. - 10.47 Plans show an existing 675mm diameter Combined Sewer running on the eastern bank of Chickenley Beck.
 The FRA explains how a connection would be sought with this Combined Sewer for foul water discharge.
-Yorkshire Water have not raised any objections to the planning application subject to the necessary conditions. - 10.46 The proposed drainage strategy utilises the new access road and Public Open Space.
-Therefore, conditions will be required in relation to highway adoption and to ensure that no trees are located over the proposed drainage infrastructure. - 10.47 Officers consider that this proposal accords with Local Plan policies LP27, LP28 and Chapter 14 of the NPPF with regard to its potential impact on local flood risk and drainage.
+Yorkshire Water have not raised any objections to the planning application subject to the necessary conditions.

+- 10.48 The proposed drainage strategy utilises the new access road and Public Open Space.
+Therefore, conditions will be required in relation to highway adoption and to ensure that no trees are located over the proposed drainage infrastructure. - 10.49 Officers consider that this proposal accords with Local Plan policies LP27, LP28 and Chapter 14 of the NPPF with regard to its potential impact on local flood risk and drainage.